 2. Save Maps For Offline Use

-One of my favourite feature in Google Maps, which not many people know about, is saving the map for offline viewing.
+One of my favorite feature in Google Maps, which not many people know about, is saving the map for offline viewing.
 Google recently rolled out an update adding this feature.
-Such feature could prove useful if you have a weak internet connection, lose mobile network, or if you are lost.
+Such a feature could prove useful if you have a weak internet connection, lose mobile network, or if you are lost.

 We have shared in detail how to save maps for offline use here, have a look.

-To share directions, first enter a location to get the directions on the screen.
+To share directions, first, enter a location to get the directions on the screen.
 Once you have the directions, tap on the three vertical dots on the top right side of the screen.
 Now you’ll see options like share, traffic, terrain, and satellite.
 Tap on the share option to share the directions.